 Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

-The following 8 good movement factors will hopefully give you some original but sensible food for thought - I’ll correct that phrase to: “moves for thought”.
-They are inevitably interlinked.
+The following 8 techniques will hopefully give you some sensible food for thought - I’ll correct that phrase: “moves for thought”.
+Those 8 movement techniques are inevitably interlinked.
 One cannot exist without all the others since they all affect each other.